Purpose – Activity: Uncover hidden talents.

 - Brand and Purpose Toolkit

-A year of personal development is weekly activities for 12 months – each month a focus on a different life area:
+- A year of personal growth has weekly activities with a focus on a different life area each month for a year.

 […] Uncover hidden talents […]